‘The Young And The Restless’ Spoilers: Dylan Is Held At Gunpoint, Sharon Blows His Cover, And Victor Vows To Find His Killer

-The Young and the Restless teases tense moments are ahead during the week of January 16 on the CBS soap opera.
+The Young and the Restless teases that tense moments are ahead during the week of January 16 on the CBS soap opera.
 Dylan (Steve Burton), also known as Derek, is kidnapped by an unknown man.
 Sharon (Sharon Case) pushes Kevin (Greg Rikaart) to let her call her husband on one of the burner phones.
 Paul (Doug Davidson) worries that Sharon’s call put Dylan’s life in danger.
 The Young and the Restless spoilers reveal that it all comes crashing down for Sharon on Friday when she learns Dylan’s fate.

 Sharon Begs For Answers

-According to the Young and the Restless promo for the week of January 16 shows Sharon anxious about Dylan’s undercover assignment.
+The Young and the Restless promo for the week of January 16 shows Sharon anxious about Dylan’s undercover assignment.
 She begs Paul for any information he may have about his whereabouts.
 The Young and the Restless spoilers suggest that Paul tells her that he doesn’t know any more than she does.
 He isn’t completely sure where his son is at the moment.

 LIVE TWEET w/ @1SteveBurton tomorrow at 9:30 AM PT & get the inside scoop on Dylan's new alter ego! #YR pic.twitter.com/mgHXeBA6yV